softerhardware/Hermes-Lite2/gateware/bitfiles/stable/20210730_73p2/README.md

 Hermes-Lite 2.x Gateware
 ========================

-## 20210730_73p2 Testing Release
+## 20210730_73p2 Release

-This is a testing release for these changes:
+This is a release for these changes:

 * Both KSZ9021 and KSZ9031 ethernet phys are support at 1Gbps and 100Mbps.
 LED D2 blinks twice as fast or about 3 times a second if a KSZ9021 is detected.